Recycle this lesson plan template to deliver a nifty 40-minute drill that helps students write sentences with the correct verb tense.

-- it’s always filled with mistakes
+- is always filled with mistakes

-- it’s never the last draft
+- is never the last draft

 We all make mistakes in the first draft, but it’s important for intermediate+ level students to minimize unnecessary errors so that there is more time to focus on bigger issues like ideas, flow and organisation.